Brewer v. Williams

 Brewer v.
 Williams, 430 U.S. 387 (1977), is a decision by the United States Supreme Court that clarifies what constitutes "waiver" of the right to counsel for the purposes of the Sixth Amendment.
 Under Miranda v.
-Arizona, evidence obtained by police during interrogation of a suspect before he has been read his Miranda rights is inadmissible.
-Here, however, the defendant had been indicted in court and had asserted his desire to have counsel, thus his Sixth Amendment right to counsel had attached.
+Arizona, evidence obtained by police during custodial interrogation of a suspect who was not informed of his Miranda rights is inadmissible.
+Here, however, the defendant was indicted in court and had asserted his desire to have counsel; thus, his Sixth Amendment right to counsel had attached.
 At issue was whether a voluntary admission of incriminating facts in response to police statements made while the defendant was in custody and outside the presence of his lawyer constituted a waiver of this right to counsel.